-The Dolphin VII is one of the four vessels that departs from Provincetown harbor to the Sanctuary.
+The Dolphin VIII is one of the four vessels that departs from Provincetown harbor to the Sanctuary.
 Each vessel has a heated cabin for those cool days in the spring and fall months assuring comfort for each trip and air conditioned for those hot summer days.
 Upon boarding our vessels field guides are available in multiple languages detailing the Stellwagen Bank National Marine Sanctuary and the marine life you may encounter.These guides will also explain the important role The Dolphin Fleet had in developing and being the first whale watching excursion on the east-coast of the United States.

-The Dolphin VIII offers the same comforts as the Dolphin VII.
+The Dolphin IX offers the same comforts as the Dolphin VIII.
 During each trip all four vessels are in communication, and at times may travel to different locations in search of whales and other marine life.
 Being a fleet, this constant communication and ability to broaden our search gives us an advantage of finding the best whale behavior and other species of marine life.
 Covering larger areas of the sanctuary and surrounding waters to find the most productive areas is an essential part of a successful whale watch.

-The Dolphin IX also built by Gulfcraft Inc. offers ample seating on the upper deck for those who like lots of sunshine.
+The Dolphin X also built by Gulfcraft Inc. offers ample seating on the upper deck for those who like lots of sunshine.
 This vessel is also able to carry over 250 passengers comfortably and has been refurbished to Dolphin Fleet standards.
 With upgraded electronics and a flying bridge, it allows our passengers even more viewing space from the second level.

 As the vessel departs Provincetown harbor, one of our highly trained naturalists will give a presentation about the whales we may see,their behavior, and some of the other marine life common to the area.
 Posters and other materials are used to further illustrate the various whale species, behaviors, and interesting facts on the biology and geology of the area.

 There are many hands-on displays for our passengers to view and touch .
 Feel the baleen from a whales mouth or see the size of a whales vertebra.
-Inside the main cabin are displays and a kiosk to explore more in depth information of the history and habitat you will be visiting.
+Inside the main cabin are electronic displays and a kiosk to explore more in depth information of the history and habitat you will be visiting.
 The trip brings a new level of understanding to many of our first time passengers of how these magnificent animals adapt and survive.

 Oftentimes, we see large numbers of birds during our trips, such as these northern gannets diving into the water after their prey.
 Many of the birds we see are pelagic and can only be viewed off-shore by boat.
 During the 2006 season we began a new research program for collecting data on pelagic bird sightings.
 Our naturalists conduct a weekly observation and bird species count, a program we designed for the enthusiastic bird watchers who sail with us on these selective trips.
 And no two trips are ever alike!
 It keeps the trips interesting and our anticipation growing.
 We plan on continuing these special trips in the future.
 If interested, be sure to inquire for dates and times.